2021 GPNP Summit

 Unifying the voice of nonprofits to leverage their power.

-Join the Greater Pittsburgh Nonprofit Partnership (GPNP) family or renew your membership to receive exclusive opportunities to support your mission work.
+Join the Greater Pittsburgh Nonprofit Partnership (GPNP) network or renew your membership to receive exclusive opportunities to support your mission work.

 GPNP offers an array of services that provide our members with opportunities to deliver a unified voice on emerging public policies that positions the sector to be a collaborative driver of social change.

 Expert policy education sessions ($30,000 market value)

 Complimentary access to Candid Foundation Directory Online ($400 market value)

 Advocate with us, connect with fellow members, and attend our events.

 Hear the latest news from members about how GPNP is advancing their organization and the collective western PA nonprofit sector.

 GPNP & PANO are collaborating to support our members to advocate for relief for PA nonprofit organization impacted by COVID-19.
 Download the toolkit to find messaging and instructions for how to reach out to your legislators.

 March 8th Call for Community Solutions Digest: Why Nonprofits Should Advocate, the “Supporting Our Leaders Project”, Upcoming ACCEL Roundtable